 Construction and Purpose

-Living Conditions in Sachsenhausen
+Housing and Coonamination of Living Areas in Sachsenhausen

-Notable Aspects of Sachsenhausen
+Main Features of Sachsenhausen

 Sachsenhausen had several notable aspects that made it distinct: